MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/cannot-remove-rd-host-from-rds-deployment.md

 ms.prod-support-area-path: Remote desktop sessions ms.technology: RDS
 ---
-# Can't remove an RD Host from an RDS deployment
+# Cannot remove an RD Host from an RDS deployment

 This article helps to fix the error that occurs when you remove an RD Host that no longer exists in Active Directory from an RDS deployment.